lpatruno/stats-fall17/README.md

 ## Welcome to CISC 5420 - Applied Statistics & Probability!

+### Lecture 11
+---
+This week we spoke about statistical hypothesis testing - the methodology by which we determine whether the effects we see in a sample of data are likely to appear in a larger population.
+In hypothesis testing, the main question we seek to answer is "Given a sample and an apparent effect, what is the probability of seeing such an effect by chance?" (quote from Downey, ThinkStats2).
+This question captures the essence of hypothesis testing very nicely.
+Our "apparent effect" is quantified via a **test statistic**, the "by chance" part is modeled by the **null hypothesis**, and the "probability of such an effect by chance" is our **p-value**.
+The higher that probability (ie a high p-value) the higher the probability that the effect is due to random chance and hence not true of the larger population.

+Your homework assignment for next class is to read chapter 11 of ThinkStats2.
+Note, we will be covering chapter 10 on Linear Regression next week in class.
+We will cover chapter 11 next Saturday during our Skype class.

+Happy Thanksgiving!

 ### Lecture 10
 ---
 This week we discussed estimation - the process of estimating a population paramater such as the mean from a finite sample of data.
 In particular, we noted that how you estimate a parameter depends on the particular circumstance.
 For example, if your data comes from a normal distribution, than the sample mean is the best unbiased estimator, that is, it minimizes the [Mean Squared Error](https://en.wikipedia.org/wiki/Mean_squared_error).
 We also discussed [Maximum Likelihood Estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation)(MLE) in depth.
 If we have a fixed dataset and statistical model, MLE selects the parameters that maximizes the likelihood function, i.e. maximizes the chance of observing the given data.
 We showed that 1/mean(x), (where mean(x) is the sample mean) is the MLE of the parameter lambda for the exponential distribution.